leomao1979/Udacity-CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

 My first step was to use the classical LeNet-5 model (model.py lines 84-98).
-It started to drive, though looks like a drunk driver, after trained with the center images of Udacity sample training data only.
+It started to drive, though looks like a drunk driver, after trained with the center images of Udacity sample data only.
 Then I augmented the data by using images from left and right cameras, and flipping horizontally.
 After trained with augmented data the model performed better, but still failed at the left turn right after driving through the bridge.

 Then I turned to Nvidia's End-to-End deep learning solution for self driving car (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
-In the first trial run the car would easily go off track.
+In the first trial run the vehicle would go off track.
 It didn't recover back to center when it veered off to sides, so I increased the steering angle adjustment for side camera images, collected more recovery driving data and more turning data.
 Then I implemented the generator to make the training process memory efficient.
 Meanwhile, I also added dropout to the fully connected layers to combat overfitting.
 After all these tunings, the trained model could drive the vehicle autonomously around track one without leaving the road.

 Next I tried VGG16 model with weights pre-trained on ImageNet (model.py lines 118-136).
 I removed the top layers of the network and added my fully connected layers.
 All remaining VGG16 layers are set to non-trainable, so we will train the weights of new layers only.
 Comparing to LeNet and Nvidia models, the training process takes longer and requires more memory.
-And, it didn't demonstrate any improvement when drive in the simulator.
+And, it didn't demonstrate any improvement when test in the simulator.
 So, the Nvidia network is finally employed.

 #### 2. Final Model Architecture